Building Docker images on Travis.ci

-Inspired by the posts from Viktor Adam's blog, when I have some spare time I've been playing with Docker and some open source tools to build this blog.
+Inspired by the posts from Viktor Adam's blog, when I have some spare time I have been playing with Docker and some open source tools to build this blog.

 Appart of some details like sensible public data management and external CI usage to generate and publish Docker images

-that in fact are the subject of this post, this is how my stack looks like right now.
+that is the subject of this post, this is how my stack looks like right now.
 It will evolve soonish :]

 Sensible public data

-As you can see from the description of this repo of mine on Docker hub, some environment variables are expected as parameters to create containers.
-I do use it myself so sensible data like my Cloudflare API key is stored on my public repository on Github, the
+As we can see from the description of this repo of mine on Docker hub, some environment variables are expected as parameters to create containers.
+Some sensible data like Cloudflare API key goes to a public repository on Github, the

-I could keep it somewhere on my local file system and use it to create containers but if history told me something is, keeping something locally is losing it sooner or later so, better to keep in the cloud where smarter people than me are taking care of backups and things like that.
+I could keep it somewhere on my local file system and use it to create containers but if I've learned something from past events is, maintaining files on my machine is the same of losing them sooner or later so, better to have them on the cloud where smarter people than me are taking care of backups.

 Once you have installed it you need a key to